-Passengers can choose to take the complementary shuttle bus or walk in to town where there are a wide variety of shops including art galleries and antique shops.
+Passengers can choose to take the free shuttle bus or walk in to town where there are a wide variety of shops including art galleries and antique shops.

 Printable map to take along on your cruise.